soltex1/Social-Networks---Colorful-Posts/README.md

 ## Brief Description:

 Create beautiful posts for your social networks.
-Transform your text (limit 100 characters) into images with colorful background.
+Transform your text (limit 100 characters) into images with colorful backgrounds.

 ## Dependencies and Versions: